Heart failure with preserved ejection fraction (HFpEF) occurs when the heart doesn’t relax adequately. This is also known as diastolic heart failure.

 It may fill with enough blood during the cardiac cycle’s diastole phase, but it can’t pump that blood with enough force during the systole phase, so the amount of blood ejected (ejection fraction) is reduced.

 Ejection fraction is a measurement that compares the amount of blood that fills your ventricle to the amount of blood that your ventricle pumps out with each contraction.

-If you have HFpEF, you may actually have a normal ejection fraction.
-That’s because there’s less blood coming into the stiffened left ventricle, but your heart is still able to pump that blood back out of the ventricle.
+If you have HFpEF, you may actually have a typical ejection fraction.
+That’s because there’s less blood coming into the stiffened left ventricle, but your heart can still pump that blood back out of the ventricle.

-Though the proportion of blood going into the proportion going out is normal, your body still isn’t getting enough oxygenated blood with each cardiac cycle.
+Though the proportion of blood going in and the proportion going out is typical, your body still isn’t getting enough oxygenated blood with each cardiac cycle.

 Your doctor won’t be able to tell whether you have HFpEF and HFrEF based on your symptoms alone.

 To measure ejection fraction and diagnose the type of heart failure you have, your doctor may order tests such as:

 - CT scan

 Your doctor may prescribe diuretics to limit fluid buildup in your tissues.

 They may also prescribe treatments to manage other chronic health conditions or cardiovascular risk factors you may have.